National Museum of Anthropology (Manila)

-The National Museum of Anthropology (Pambansang Museo ng Antropolohiya), formerly known as the Museum of the Filipino People (Museo ng Lahing Filipino), is a component museum of the National Museum of the Philippines which houses ethnological and archaeological exhibitions.
-It is located in the Agrifina Circle, Rizal Park, Manila adjacent to the National Museum of Fine Arts building.
+The National Museum of Anthropology (Pambansang Museo ng Antropolohiya), formerly known as the Museum of the Filipino People (Museo ng Lahing Filipino), is a component museum of the National Museum of the Philippines dedicated to ethnological and archaeological exhibitions.
+It is located in the Agrifina Circle, Rizal Park, Manila, adjacent to the National Museum of Fine Arts building.

-Built c.
-1916 – 1918 from a neoclassical design by Canadian-American architect Ralph Harrington Doane when he was consulting architect to the Philippine government, the building formerly housed the Department of Finance.
-It also houses the wreck of the San Diego, ancient artifacts, and zoology divisions.
+The museum is housed in a neoclassical building constructed between 1916 and 1918 from a design by Canadian-American architect Ralph Harrington Doane, who served as consulting architect to the Philippine government.
+The building formerly housed the Department of Finance.
+Among its notable collections are artifacts recovered from the wreck of the San Diego, as well as archaeological, ethnological, and zoological specimens.